Rhode Island teachers fired as school feels government heat

 - Go the “transformation model” path, which would lengthen school days and make other changes

 The teachers’ union felt their charges were doing everything they could in a difficult situation, so they wouldn’t sign off on option three.
 Gallo obvious chose option four, and the Rhode Island teachers were fired.
 They’d been making gains with students, but the government considered these to be too modest.

-All of the teachers can reapply at Central Falls or go elsewhere, but part of the restructuring requires that no more than 50 percent can be rehired at the same school.
+All of the teachers can reget started at Central Falls or go elsewhere, but part of the restructuring requires that no more than 50 percent can be rehired at the same school.